p0017/Mapping-Mining-Areas/README.md

     ```

 ### 9. Postprocess the Predictions
 Run the post-processing script to refine the predictions.
 This step is performed on the CPU and typically takes only a few minutes.
 You can customize the behavior of the post-processing by adjusting the buffer size or disabling it entirely using the provided flags.
-Run the script in one of the following modes:
+Post-processed predictions can be accessed in `data/segmentation/data/segmentation/YOUR_YEAR/gpkg/`.
+There are different modes:
 - **Regular Mode**: Executes with a default buffer size of approximately 50 meters.
   ```bash
   python3 2_gpkg_dataset_postprocessing.py